Stroke & Vascular Disorders

 Diagnostic tests (angiography).
 A catheter angiogram revealed a direct carotid-cavernous sinus fistula located at the left proximal posterior genu and cavernous sinus.
 There was significant dilatation of the superior ophthalmic vein.
 There was so much shunting that there was little to no filling in the left hemispheric arteries.
 This was diagnosed as a type A carotid-cavernous sinus fistula.

 Treatment.
-The fistula was treated with a microcatheter that was guided up the internal carotid artery and through the rent in the carotid to the superior ophthalmic vein.
+The fistula was treated with a microcatheter guided up the internal carotid artery and through the rent in the carotid to the superior ophthalmic vein.
 Multiple coils were placed in the superior ophthalmic vein.
 As the coils filled the superior ophthalmic vein, shunting decreased and the arteries of the left hemisphere became visible.
 Once the ophthalmic vein was coiled, a stent was placed in the internal carotid artery over the rent to prevent coils from falling back into the parent vessel.
 Additional coils were then placed to occlude the cavernous sinus.

 Outcome.
 The patient’s pain proptosis and chemosis significantly improved after the procedure.
 He had no restriction of extraocular movements, and the diplopia resolved.

-• Direct fistulas are caused by trauma, invasive procedures, or weakened blood vessel wall. | |
+• Direct fistulas are usually caused by trauma, invasive procedures, or weakened blood vessel wall. | |

-• Indirect fistulas are cause by cerebrovascular risk factors like hypertension, atherosclerosis, and thrombosis. |
+• Indirect fistulas are caused by cerebrovascular risk factors like hypertension, atherosclerosis, and thrombosis. |

 • Direct fistulas occur after head trauma associated with basal skull fractures or surgical procedures. | |